Paul Parks: Civil engineer

-Upon discharge from the military, Parks's initial work experience came in the form of planning and designing the new freeway system in Indiana as part of the Indiana Department of Transportation (1949-1951).
+Upon discharge from the military, Parks's initial work experience came in the form of planning and designing the new freeway system in Indiana as part of the Indiana Department of Transportation (1949–1951).
 He then moved to Boston to join Stone and Webster (1951), where he contributed to the design of dams and hydroelectric powerhouses as a hired engineer.
-At Fay, Spofford & Thorndike (1951-1952), Parks helped with the design of the New Jersey Garden State Parkway.
-Following these experiences, he worked on the design of missiles and contributed to nuclear engineering research at Chance Vought Aircraft (1952-1953) and Pratt and Whitney Aircraft (1953-1958), respectively.
+At Fay, Spofford & Thorndike (1951–1952), Parks helped with the design of the New Jersey Garden State Parkway.
+Following these experiences, he worked on the design of missiles and contributed to nuclear engineering research at Chance Vought Aircraft (1952–1953) and Pratt and Whitney Aircraft (1953–1958), respectively.
 In 1957, Parks co-founded an architectural firm called Associated Architects and Engineer with fellow African-American Henry Clifford Boles.
-Notable commissions for the firm included the Methuen Junior High School, the Saint Stephen’s Episcopal Church Parish Hall, and a major hospital in Philadelphia, amongst others.
+Notable commissions for the firm included the Methuen Junior High School, the Saint Stephen's Episcopal Church Parish Hall, and a major hospital in Philadelphia, among others.
 The firm was eventually dissolved in 1967.

 Parks's engineering work also led him to numerous international opportunities.
 While still with his architectural firm, Parks traveled to regions of West Africa in 1967, including Liberia, Ivory Coast, Ghana, and Nigeria, to assist in housing projects.
 Furthermore, he was invited by the Israeli government in 1968 to serve as a consultant to its public systems involving education, housing, health, and justice.

 Parks was a member of professional organizations including the American Society of Civil Engineers and the National Society of Professional Engineers.